Château de Madrid: History

-During the Regency of Louis XV of France, Marie Louise Élisabeth d'Orléans, (the daughter of the Regent) lived at the castle.
+During the Regency of Louis XV, Marie Louise Élisabeth d'Orléans, (the daughter of the Regent) lived at the castle.
 The château was abandoned by the House of Bourbon after her death in 1719.
-In 1787, an arrêt du Conseil of Louis XVI of France ordered it to be sold with a view to demolition, together with the Château de la Muette, the Château de Vincennes and the Château de Blois.
+In 1787, an arrêt du Conseil of Louis XVI ordered it to be sold with a view to demolition, together with the Château de la Muette, the Château de Vincennes and the Château de Blois.

 The building was in ruins before the French Revolution, after which it was bought on 27 March 1793 by M. Leroy, he decided to demolish the building with the costs of demolition exceeding the value of the materials.
 The demolition contractor was paid with assignat banknotes issued by the Revolutionary government.
 Few traces have survived: one stone capital and three faience fragments are held by the museums of Sèvres and Écouen.
 The site has been built upon subsequently and the foundations destroyed.